ethersphere/ethswarm-nextjs/content/pages/grants/community-events.md

           title: "Making the Cut: What We Look For"
           content: >-
             __Reach & Impact:__
-            expected audience size and the event's potential to extend Swarm's visibility.
+            Anticipated audience size and the event's potential to broaden Swarm's exposure.

             __Promotion Strategy:__
-            How you plan to attract attendees and what would be your value proposition.
+            Your approach to attracting attendees and your unique value proposition.

             __Track Record:__
-            Previous experience in organizing impactful events.
+            Previous experience in organising impactful events.

             __Purposeful Funding:__